The Board of Directors

 Slideshow of Pictures

 Since 2002 Artistic Director John Fisher has raised the quality and intellectual challenge of The Rhino productions.
 Critically acclaimed stagings include works by Terry Baum, Marga Gomez, Erika Lopez, Jaeson Post, G. B. Shaw, Martin Sherman, Nicky Silver and Tennessee Williams.
 Two plays, Sara Moore’s Show Ho and Fisher’s own Queer Theory, were presented in New York City as part of the 2004 New York International Fringe Festival.
+The Rhino has continued its association with the New York Fringe, presenting There’s Something About Marriage and Schoenberg in subsequent festivals.
 In 2005 The Rhino co-produced, with the Tony Award-winning American Conservatory Theatre, the US premiere of Michel Marc Bouchard’s Lilies, receiving rave reviews and standing-room only audiences at ACT’s Zeum Theatre.

-The last two seasons (2007-2008 and 2008-2009) enjoyed a return of Westenhoefer, more New Year’s blowouts by Marga Gomez and Ali Mafi, two new works by Fisher: Ishi: The Last of the Yahi and A Necessary Evil, a play about the whole fracas surrounding Proposition 8; Bay Area premieres of David Mamet’s Boston Marriage, Daniel MacIvor’s Beautiful View, and Moby Dick, the Musical, as well as landmark collaborations with Word-for-Word (Three on a Party: Stories by Stein, Williams and Maupin) and Eastenders Rep (100 Years of Queer Theatre.)
-Three on a Party will tour the Bay Area in 2010 before it travels to France to embark on a cross-country tour.
+The 2007-2008 and 2008-2009 seasons enjoyed a return of Westenhoefer, more New Year’s blowouts by Marga Gomez and Ali Mafi, two new works by Fisher: Ishi: The Last of the Yahi and A Necessary Evil, a play about the whole fracas surrounding Proposition 8; Bay Area premieres of David Mamet’s Boston Marriage, Daniel MacIvor’s Beautiful View, and Moby Dick, the Musical, as well as landmark collaborations with Word-for-Word (Three on a Party: Stories by Stein, Williams and Maupin) and Eastenders Rep (100 Years of Queer Theatre.)
+Three on a Party will toured the Bay Area in 2010 before it traveled to France to embark on a cross-country tour.
 The Rhino Christmas Panto celebrated Christmas 2008 and revivals of the ground-breaking Staircase and the musical Falsettos (Hector Correa directing) graced our stage.

 New works included Jerry Metzker’s His Heart Belongs to Me, Snehal Desai’s Finding Ways (to prove you’re not an Al-Queda terrorist when you’re brown), Jeffrey Hartgraves’ Shark Bites and Tina D’Elia’s Groucho, a Queer Loca.

 Two Rhino shows traveled to the New York Fringe Festival: Fisher’s Schoenberg and the Bicha-Fisher-Wanlass audience interaction piece There’s Something About Marriage.
 2007-2008 also marked our thirtieth anniversary.
-For this occasion we produced a hit Anniversary Show, which was a medley of moments from past triumphs going all the way back to the first Rhino show Gayhem.
+For this occasion we produced a hit Anniversary Show, which was a medley of moments from past triumphs going all the way back to the first Rhino show Gayhem (think Mayhem, but gay.)
 We also threw a big party where we received plaudits and encomiums from Speaker-of-the-House Nancy Pelosi, State Senator Carole Migden, Assemblyman Mark Leno, Supervisor Tom Ammiano and Mayor Gavin Newsom.
-Later in the season, Mayor Newsom presented us with for our 2008 GLAAD Media Award for our “landmark work as the longest running professional queer theatre in the United States” at the GLAAD Awards ceremony in San Francisco.
+Later in the season, Mayor Newsom presented us with a 2008 GLAAD Media Award for our “landmark work as the longest running professional queer theatre in the United States” at the GLAAD Awards ceremony in San Francisco.

-The 2009-2010 season boasted a return of the holiday classic A Christmas Memory, Marga’s traditional New Year’s show, the San Francisco Premiere of Jonathan Larsen’s Tick, Tick… Boom!, a collaboration on new works at Mama Calizo’s Voice Factory and our 2010 Rhino Benefit Spectacular.
+The 2009-2010 season boasted a return of the holiday classic Truman Capote’s A Christmas Memory, Marga’s traditional New Year’s show, the San Francisco Premiere of Jonathan Larsen’s tick, tick… boom!, a collaboration on new works at Mama Calizo’s Voice Factory including the wild SexRev: The Jos Sarria Experience and our 2010 Rhino Benefit Spectacular.
 Also, for the first time ever, we produced not in one theatre (we moved out of 2926 16th street in July of 2009) but in four.
 In an exciting departure for The Rhino, these theatres were larger and all over the city, from the Eureka on the Embarcadero to the Artaud on Potrero Hill.